rico0-dotcom/financial-analysis-rag/example/README.md

-input file contains 10K financial statement of Tesla's balance sheet, output file contains the demo of the self-learning-parser where it properly parses and categorizes the financial labels from the financial statements and store it for further analysis.
+input file contains 10K financial statement of Tesla's balance sheet(which is originally in excel format), output file contains the demo of the self-learning-parser where it properly parses and categorizes the financial labels from the financial statements and store it for further analysis.
 It parses 100% of the data correctly and skip the unnecessary lines